fahadali323/BankApp/public_html/Project/Proposal.md

   - [ ] \(mm/dd/yyyy of completion) System shouldn’t allow the user to transfer more funds than what’s available in account_src
     -  Link to related .md file: [Link Name](link url)
   - [ ] \(mm/dd/yyyy of completion) Form should allow the user to record a memo for the transaction
     -  Link to related .md file: [Link Name](link url)
-  - [ ] \(mm/dd/yyyy of completion) Each transaction is recorded as a transaction pair in the Transaction table
-    -  Link to related .md file: [Link Name](link url)
   - [ ] \(mm/dd/yyyy of completion) Show appropriate user-friendly error messages / Show user-friendly success messages
   -  Link to related .md file: [Link Name](link url)